Tell me again

 Lillian added that her granddaughter “was one of those people who always have to be doing something for somebody.”

-And the third fatality, make room in our thoughts, our prayers, our heart if we can, for the Boston University graduate student, a Chinese national whose family wants to preserve their loved one's privacy; one of ours, though from far away.
+the Boston University graduate student, a Chinese national whose family wants to preserve their loved one's privacy; one of ours, though from far away.

 Tell me again